-Once you have opened the spectrum; 'zoom in' the area of interest:
+Once you have opened the spectrum; 'zoom in' the area of interest (in this case, we only need to worry about the left half of the spectrum):

-1. Then, take a look at the signal, or the group of signals (1a), which appear in a corner of the spectrum (for example, the signals highlighted with a red circle in the capture above); select 'manual correction' (1b) from the drop down menu on the 'Phase Correction' toolbar button and adjust the zero order (PH0) phase parameter along f2 (by dragging the mouse up or down over the blue rectangle in the 'Phase Correction dialog box' whilst holding the left mouse button (1c).
+1. Then, take a look at the signal, or the group of signals (1a), which appear in a corner of the spectrum (for example, the signals highlighted with a green circle in the capture above); select 'manual correction' (1b) from the drop down menu on the 'Phase Correction' toolbar button and adjust the zero order (PH0) phase parameter along f2 (by dragging the mouse up or down over the blue rectangle in the 'Phase Correction dialog box' whilst holding the left mouse button (1c).